Knower

-Knower, also stylized as KNOWER, is an American independent electronic music duo who have gained success releasing music online.
-The group consists of Louis Cole and Genevieve Artadi.
-Their full band is a jazz-funk act that includes saxophone, bass and keyboard players.
+Knower, also stylized as KNOWER, is an American independent electronic jazz-funk duo.
+The group primarily consists of Louis Cole (bass, drums, guitars, keyboards, vocals) and Genevieve Artadi (bass, keyboards, vocals); their full band includes saxophone, bass and keyboard players.
+They have gained success releasing music online.

-Background
+History

+Early years and formation

-Louis Cole studied music in Los Angeles, California, graduating from the Jazz Studies program at USC Thornton in 2009.
+Louis Cole studied music in Los Angeles, California, graduating from the jazz studies program at USC Thornton in 2009.
 He became good friends with fellow musician Jack Conte in 2006.
-Both composed and recorded some songs which are present on Conte's YouTube channel.
+Both composed and recorded some songs, which are present on Conte's YouTube channel.
 Conte suggested Cole start releasing his music online.
 Genevieve Artadi also studied music in Los Angeles.
-She received her Bachelors in Jazz Studies at California State University (CSU) Northridge and did post-graduate studies at CSU Long Beach.
+She received her bachelor's degree in jazz studies at California State University (CSU) Northridge and did post-graduate studies at CSU Long Beach.

-Louis Cole met Genevieve Artadi through the LA-based saxophonist Robby Marshall.
+Cole and Artadi met through the LA-based saxophonist Robby Marshall.
 In 2009 Cole and Artadi joined forces.
-They released their first album in 2010.
-In addition, they maintain their own respective channels, often collaborating on each other's solo releases.

 Career

+Knower released their first album in 2010.
 In early 2010, the group began to upload their music to YouTube.
 Their first video, a cover of Britney Spears's song "3" got a lot of hits quickly thanks to Jack Conte promoting it on YouTube.
 Another early video release, "Window Shop" (originally recorded on Louis Cole's first album) also got a lot of hits thanks to a front page YouTube feature.
 In this same year, they released their debut album, Louis Cole and Genevieve Artadi.

 In 2011, their second album Think Thoughts was released.
 Songs such as "Around" and "I Remember" presented some heavy funk grooves.
 Soon after the release of this album, the group collaborated with Pomplamoose to release a single, "It Goes On."
 Sporting the group's distinctive electro-funk sound, the single brought increased visibility to the duo.

 Let Go, Knower's third album, was released in 2013.
 They followed the release of Let Go with a performance at Bonnaroo Festival with Soul Khan, Jenny Suk, and Black Violin.
 Knower also went on a tour of the east coast United States with duo WeYou, consisting of Nate Wood and Jesske Hume.

 In 2014, Knower released the non-album single "I Must Be Dreaming", and toured the East Coast and the South.
 They were also presented by Quincy Jones in a new artist concert series in Los Angeles.
 Their song "Fuck the Makeup, Skip the Shower" was featured on FlyLo FM (hosted by Flying Lotus) on the next-gen version of Grand Theft Auto V.

 In 2015, Knower recorded with Snarky Puppy on their Family Dinner – Volume 2.